 Currently, Schengen visa law states that all third-country nationals are either visa-exempt for Austria, or they need to obtain an embassy visa, also known as a Schengen visa, to visit the country.

-However, by November of 2023, the European Commission will implement a electronic visa waiver, ETIAS, which will be a mandatory requirement to travel to Austria and the Schengen countries for all current visa-free countries who are not inside the Schengen Area.
+However, in 2025, the European Commission will implement an electronic visa waiver, ETIAS, which will be a mandatory requirement to travel to Austria and the Schengen countries for all current visa-free countries who are not inside the Schengen Area.

 The ETIAS travel authorization for Austria will be available through an easy online registration form and is being introduced to increase the security of the Schengen passport-free zone, by pre-screening all visa-exempt travelers against European security databases.